Zhikharevgleb/Zhikharevgleb/README.md

 # Hello!

-My name is **Gleb Alexandrovich Zhikharev**, and I am a novice IT professional.
+My name is **Zhikharev Gleb Alexandrovich**, and I am a novice IT professional.

 My primary education background is in law.
 Currently, I am a third-year student at the *Ural State Law University*.
 Over time, I realized that law does not align with my career goals and professional ambitions, prompting me to change direction.